eriqande/wiwa-popgen/README.md

 ### Geneland analysis
-Next you need to run geneland.
+Should you choose to do so, you can re-do our Geneland analysis.
+We recommend using a fast computer with at least 10 cores.  **If you don't want to re-run Geneland, that is OK!
+We provide relevant output so that you can continue with creating the map from our paper if so desired**

 We use `mclapply` from the `parallel` package to run Geneland 10 times.
 Do this by sourcing the R code in:
 ```
 R-main/02_wiwa_popgen_geneland_run.R
 ```
-This creates a boatload of output in a series of files beginning with `./outputs/GeneLandRun`.
-This step may take a good several hours.
+This creates a boatload of output in a series of files with names beginning with `outputs/GeneLandRun`.
+This step may take a good 12 hours or more.

 ### Invesigating geneland maximum a posteriori estimates